 Skeletal injury

-The clavicle is the most frequently traumatised bone during birth and may be fractured in about 15% of cases of SD.
-Thorough paediatric neurological examination is mandatory, as a concommitent brachial pleus injury may be present (20%).
+The clavicle is the most frequently traumatized bone during birth and may be fractured in about 15% of cases of SD.
+Thorough pediatric neurological examination is mandatory, as a concommitent brachial plexus injury may be present (20%).
 Both clavicular and humeral fractures have an excellent prognosis.

 Maternal morbidity